 In its basic version, as shown below, the results will appear as a .csv file with each line in the file giving the race number and time of the runner in that position.

-The simplest version of the chip timing system can be built for under £1000.
+The simplest version of the chip timing system is very cheap and can be built for under £1000.
 Most of that, about £700, is for the chip reader itself.

 Optionally, you can add a camera as a backup.